Every more fun than a human being should be allowed to have Rush Limbaugh, your guiding light.

 Gee, what'll happen if he's assassinated?

-Well, I'll tell you it didn't take him long to get in gear to blame it on the right wing, even though a communist was the shooter.
+I'll tell you, it didn't take him long to get in gear to blame it on the right wing, even though a communist was the shooter.

-We're gonna start here with the audio sound bites from the second half of a four-hour documentary on PBS frontline last night.
+We're going to start here with the audio sound bites from the second half of a four-hour documentary on PBS Frontline last night.

 The first two hours were Tuesday night.